kemapak/code-kitchen/src/html-tree-expandable-list/README.md

 # HTML Expandable List or Tree web component.

-In this sample I expand the HTML `UL` tag to have extra functionality.
+In this sample I extend the HTML `UL` tag to have extra functionality.
 In other words use the 'decorator' design pattern.
 It is very cool to see how a simple UL element turn into an expandable list or a tree.

 The element is for sample only does not have the necessary and required accessibility properties.